Ravigaud159/-Student-Information-System/README.md

-Student Information System
+# Student Information System – ASP.NET | C# | SQL Server

-Project Overview

-A C# and .NET Framework-based Student Information System using ASP.NET Web Forms and SQL Server.
-This project enables secure user authentication, student record management, and persistent data storage while maintaining a structured and user-friendly interface with master pages and AWT.
+The Student Information System is a web-based application developed using C# and the .NET Framework with ASP.NET Web Forms, designed to manage and store student records securely and efficiently.
+The project also leverages SQL Server for persistent data storage and features a clean, user-friendly interface enhanced through Master Pages and AWT elements.

+# Project Overview

+This system provides educational institutions with a structured platform to manage student information digitally.
+From secure user authentication to seamless record handling, the application ensures both functionality and maintainability within an intuitive web interface.

-Key Features
+# Key Features

+User Authentication
-✅ User Authentication – Secure registration and login system
+Secure registration and login system to manage access for administrators and staff.

+Student Records Management
-✅ Manage Student Records – Add, view, and store student details
+Add, view, and update student details with full CRUD (Create, Read, Update, Delete) capabilities.

-✅ SQL Database Integration – Persistent storage with SQL Server
+SQL Server Integration
+Data is stored and retrieved using SQL Server, ensuring reliability and persistence.

-✅ ASP.NET Web Forms & Master Pages – Consistent UI design
+ASP.NET Web Forms with Master Pages
+Provides a consistent and modular UI design for all pages, reducing redundancy and improving maintainability.

+AWT (Abstract Window Toolkit)
+Enhances the visual and interactive components of the application for a better user experience.

 Technologies Used

+Frontend & Backend:

+C#

-🔹 C# | .NET Framework | ASP.NET Web Forms
+ASP.NET Web Forms

+AWT

+Master Pages (for layout consistency)

+Database:

+Microsoft SQL Server

+Development Environment:

-🔹 SQL Server | Visual Studio | AWT (Abstract Window Toolkit)
+Visual Studio

+.NET Framework

+# Future Enhancements

+Implement role-based access for students, teachers, and administrators

+Add search and filter functionality for student records

+Include report generation (PDF/Excel)

+Improve UI responsiveness with modern front-end frameworks (e.g., Bootstrap)

+Introduce email/SMS notification integration for student updates